-Until recently, there have been no legal definition of cryptocurrency.
-The recently adopted Digital Financial Assets Law introduced the definition of digital currency.
+The Digital Financial Assets Law introduced the definition of digital currency.
 It defines digital currency as a coherence of electronic data (digital code or symbol) which is (a) contained in an informational system; (b) offered and could be accepted as a method of payment (other than domestic or foreign monetary currency or international monetary unit) or as an investment; and (c) with respect to which there is no obligor other that an information system operator and/or information system nodes which are only obliged to ensure that digital currency issuance and making and amending) entries in such informational system comply with the information system rules.

 The general approach towards cryptocurrencies expressed by the regulator and the legislators continues to be that cryptocurrencies should not be used as means of payment and otherwise substitute national and foreign currencies.
-Now the Digital Financial Assets Law directly prohibits the use of cryptocurrency as means of payment.
+The Digital Financial Assets Law directly prohibits the use of cryptocurrency as means of payment.
+In February 2021, the Russian Service for Financial Monitoring has launched the service called "Transparent Blockchain" aimed at monitoring transactions with cryptocurrencies.